kgrid-objects/knowledge-assembly-exploration-1/readme.md

 The "collections" folder contains all of the Knowledge Objects used in the Knowledge Assembly.
 The "collections" folder also contains an external KnowledgeSet.

-The "assets" folder contains images that are used in various documentation files, including the Google Colab notebook entitled, "CBK_workshop_by_KSL".
+The "assets" folder contains images that are used in various documentation files, including the Google Colab notebook file in this repository entitled, "CBK_workshop_by_KSL".

-In addition, this repository holds a variety of other supporting files including a collection of Knowlege Objects, several demo client applications, and additional documentation.
+The "pgx-demos" folder contains four demo applications that show how the pgx-ka, and other Knowledge Assemblies, might be used to construct new apps.